-- 9th Grade First Year of High School - $10^{ ext{th}}$ Grade Second Year of High School + minimum 5 credits earned or equivalent - 11th Grade Third Year of High School + 11 credits earned or equivalent 12th Grade Fourth Year of High school + 17 credits earned or equivalent - Students who are unable to meet Michigan Graduation Requirements within four years - will be classified as 5th Year Seniors.
+9th Grade - First Year of High School

+10th Grade - Second Year of High School + minimum 5 credits earned or equivalent 11th Grade - Third Year of High School + 11 credits earned or equivalent

+12th Grade - Fourth Year of High School + minimum 16 credits earned or equivalent Students who are unable to meet Michigan Graduation Requirements within four years will be classified as 5th Year Seniors.

-Students must be less than 20 years of age as of September 1 of the school year and - Students must be less than 20 years of age as of September 1 of the school year and cannot have achieved a high school diploma or high school equivalency credential to be enrolled.
+Students must be less than 20 years of age as of September 1 of the school year and cannot have achieved a high school diploma or high school equivalency credential to be enrolled.